OctopusDeploy/blog/blog/2023-enterprise/enterprise-patterns/index.md

 ---
-title: Octopus Enterprise Deployment Patterns
+title: Octopus enterprise deployment patterns
 description: Learn the common deployment strategies enterprise teams can adopt with Octopus
 author: matthew.casperson@octopus.com
 visibility: public
-published: 2999-01-01
+published: 2023-01-05-1400
 metaImage:
 bannerImage:
 bannerImageAlt: People building an unstable tower with blue blocks, beside 2 people building a stable, lower tower with blue blocks.
 isFeatured: false
 tags:
- - Octopus
+ - DevOps
 ---

 Supporting software deployments and maintaining applications in large enterprise environments is often not as simple as configuring a single, shared Octopus instance that everyone can use.
 Practical constraints such as network latency between geographically distributed teams, the desire for business units to control their own infrastructure and processes, business acquisitions that bring established DevOps systems, and compliance with standards like PCI are common and valid reasons to configure multiple Octopus spaces and instances.